 - Vegetable Oil - you can also substitute avocado oil which is relatively flavor-free.

-- Raspberries - use fresh raspberries instead of frozen.
+- Raspberries - use fresh raspberries instead of frozen ones.

-- Lemon Paste - we like the lemon paste from Taylor & Colledge.
-You can also substitute lemon extract.
+- Lemon Extract - we like to use lemon extract and also lemon paste from Taylor & Colledge.

 - Powdered Sugar - any type will work.
 We suggest sifting it first.